 The time resolution is calculated from the standard deviation of the difference in the time of arrival between the DUT and the reference LGAD, corrected by the time resolution of the reference, using an offline constant fraction discrimination at $20\,\%$ of the pulse maximum to determine the time of arrival.

 Samples characterized in this study come from 5 wafers of USTC-IME and 22 wafers of IHEP-IME design, representing first $5\,\%$ of ATLAS-HGTD sensor production (called preproduction).
 Sample irradiations have been carried out with neutrons at Jo\v{z}ef Stefan Institute's TRIGA reactor \cite{triga1,triga2}.
 The majority of the samples were irradiated to a fluence of $2.5\times10^{15}\neqcm$, while some were irradiated to lower or higher fluences (up to $3\times10^{15}\neqcm$) to study fluence dependence of the results.
-The uncertainty of the delivered neutron fluence is $10\,\%$ \cite{sola_reactor}.
+The delivered neutron fluence is within $10\,\%$ of the nominal value \cite{sola_reactor}.
 Samples were annealed for 80 minutes at $60\,^\circ\mathrm{C}$ and otherwise kept in a freezer before measurements.
 During ATLAS-HGTD production a standard neutron fluence of $2.5\times10^{15}\neqcm$ will be used in all IT.